 ESR of the AMVA4NP network at Université catholique de Louvain (Belgium).
-Experimentalist, I work on the development of a new framework for the Matrix Element Method and on double Higgs production processes within the CMS collaboration at CERN.
+Experimentalist, I work on the development of a new framework for the Matrix Element Method and on 2HDM searches within the CMS collaboration at CERN.

 This is the editor profile of the amva4newphysics.wordpress.com blog.
 It is used for guest posts or posts from network members who don't have their own profile.